gchq/Palisade-examples/deployment-k8s/local-k8s/README.md

 When you run the example you will see the data has been redacted in line with the rules.
 For an overview of the example, see [here](../../example-library/README.md).

-In order to successfully run the K8s example, please make sure the docker images for [Palisade-services](https://github.com/gchq/Palisade-services) and [example-runner](../../example-runner) have been built as well as the jar files for the example-library [example-library](../../example-library).
+In order to successfully run the K8s example, please make sure the docker images for [Palisade-services](https://github.com/gchq/Palisade-services) and [example-runner](../../example-runner) have been built as well as the jar files for the [example-user-library](../../example-user-library), [example-rule-library](../../example-rule-library) and [example-library](../../example-library).

 To run the example in a local Kubernetes cluster, follow these steps (running commands from the root [Palisade-examples](../..) directory):